ArchLars/archtutorial/README.md

 ## 4.6 Install Desktop Environment and Drivers

-### About the packages (Skip if you don't care):
+### RE:"WHY DID YOU INCLUDE X":
-I have taken the liberty to make some decisions for the packages you will install, some of them are technically "optional" but all of them are in my opinion essential to the well functioning of a KDE Plasma desktop except for kitty and pkgstats.
+I have taken the liberty to make some decisions for a few packages you will install, some of them are technically "optional" but all of them are in my opinion essential to the well functioning of a KDE Plasma desktop except for kitty and pkgstats.
+Here's why I included both of them:

 ### pkgstats